ajdubovoy/food-delivery-reboot/README.md

 Define a class `Restaurant` in a new file `app/models/restaurant.rb`.

-Our `Restaurant` model should have two instance variables:
+Our `Restaurant` model should have 3 instance variables:

 - `@id`
 - `@name` as a `String`